What is Microblading? What is the difference between this and “Combo Brows” or “Powder Brows”?

 Is the touch up session necessary?

 Yes!
-A touch up session after 4-6 weeks is necessary as everyone heals differently and outcomes will vary.
+A Perfecting Touch Up session after 6-8 weeks is necessary as everyone heals differently and outcome will vary.
 Certain areas may not pick up during first session and will need to be refilled.
-Pigment color may need to be adjusted, and brow thickness and more strokes can be added.
+Pigment color may need to be adjusted, brow thickness and more strokes can be added.
 Individuals with oily skin often require a deeper shade during the touch up session as the oils tend to lighten the pigment.
-Most importantly, your touch up session is when we refine your brows to ensure it looks perfect and retains the color for the whole year!
+Most importantly, your touch up session is when we refine your brows to ensure it looks perfect and you end up with the brows you have always dreamed of!

-Touch up sessions should not be done earlier than 4 weeks after initial microblading session as pigment color has not fully settled into the skin.
-Most importantly, this is to prevent scar damage as the tissue requires time to completely heal.
+Touch up sessions should not be done earlier than 6 weeks after the initial appointment as pigment color has not fully settled into the skin.
+We want to see the true healed results before we proceed with the touch up.
+And even though the skin will have closed and appear fully healed, the tissue requires time to completely heal.